thomaswening/thomaswening/README.md

 # 👋 Hi, I’m Thomas Wening!
 I’m a **Software Developer** with a background in **physics (M.Sc.)**, specializing in **C#/.NET**.

-## 💻 Professional Work
-I develop software for **data management and automation in life sciences**, particularly in **high-content screening (HCS) and image-based analysis**.
+Professionally, I develop software for **data management and automation in life sciences**, particularly in **high-content screening (HCS) and image-based analysis**.
 My work currently focuses on:
 - **Building and optimizing WPF and WinForms applications** for laboratory environments.
 - **Handling large-scale experimental data**, integrating with databases, file storage and analytical tools.
 - **Enhancing image processing and analysis workflows** to support research and diagnostics.